Socio-Informational Dynamics of Mis/Disinformation in Malaysia’s Digital Ecosystem: An Integrative Review

 Keywords:

-fake news, digital literacy, identity-based disinformation, deepfakes, media and information literacy
+information disorder, digital ecosystem, political disinformation, deepfakes, media and information literacy

 Abstract